TeplonogovaM/SEM_scale_bar/readme_eng.txt

 allows all users to use, share, and modify the software freely.

-The current version (v5-2) works with SEM images ("tif" and "png" extensions) obtained from Tescan, Zeiss, LEO, SM-32, Thermo Scietific, and, probably, FEI (Helios) microscopes.
+The current version (v5-2) works with SEM images ("tif" and "png" extensions) obtained from Tescan, Zeiss, LEO, SM-32, Thermo Scientific, and, probably, FEI (Helios) microscopes.
 The result of LEO image processing must be carefully checked, errors may occur due to incomplete information in the metadata of the microscope of this brand.